brandonguigo/k8s-local-bench/docs/CLI.md

 - If you want `cluster destroy` to be available from the CLI, ensure it is added to the `cluster` command (the code for `destroy` exists under `cmd/cluster/destroy` but may not be wired into `cmd/cluster/root.go`).
 - Consider implementing cluster status checks and more robust waiting logic after `kind` creation to confirm the cluster is ready.

-- Charts: See `docs/charts.md` for details on the `k8s-local-bench` repository chart and the `local-stack` chart that the CLI downloads into each project for local ArgoCD-driven development.
+- Charts: See `docs/charts.md` for details on the `localplane` repository chart and the `local-stack` chart that the CLI downloads into each project for local ArgoCD-driven development.

 ---